Concord Speedway: In popular culture

 Concord was noted for being used as a filming & production location, especially within the racing industry given the close proximity to most NASCAR teams.

 Some of the notable movies & shows filmed at the facility included: 3: The Dale Earnhardt Story & Shaq Vs. (as the opening show of season 2 where Shaquille O'Neal held a match race with NASCAR star & former Concord regular Dale Earnhardt Jr.)

 Many commercials were filmed at Concord as well, among the companies & brands that used the track included: Allstate, AAA Insurance, Blimpie, Coors Light, ESPN, Gilette, National Guard, Mountain Dew, Pizza Hut, TBS (promotion featuring country music duo Brooks & Dunn for the Coca-Cola 600 in 1998) & Wrangler Jeans.

 Among video games, Concord was included in several video games.
-Most notably of those is iRacing.com - which was one of their first tracks that the group laser scanned in 2005.
+Most notable of those is iRacing.com - which was one of their first tracks that the group laser scanned in 2005.
 The track is currently a part of iRacing's base content package.
 It was also featured in the USAR Hooters Pro Cup game by Infogrames (released in 2002 for the PC).

-Among modding circles for various PC racing games, it was also recreated for several Papyrus NASCAR games such as NASCAR Racing 2003 Season, and also for NASCAR Heat.
+Among modding circles for various PC racing games, it was also recreated for several Papyrus Design Group NASCAR games such as NASCAR Racing 2003 Season, and also for NASCAR Heat.